amountainram/dah-doh/README.md

 # dah-doh

-a doh (dns-over-http) client which discriminate against no globalThis
+a doh (dns-over-http) client which discriminate against no globalThis.

+## Rationale

+This package main purpose is to serve as a browser polyfill for node built-in package `dns` and `dns/promises` (which is the promisified version of `dns`).

+Since the DNS protocol runs over UDP protocol and webpages cannot access the underlying OS sockets, `dah-doh` allows to perform DNS queries and NS lookups over the DOH protocol using mainly

+- dns.google [`8.8.8.8`, `8.8.4.4`]
+- cloudflare-dns.com/dns.cloudflare.net/one.one.one.one [`1.1.1.1`]

+while providing the same module interface of node `dns` module.

 ## How to use